 Launching an Instance with a Single Network Interface¶

-An instance of pfSense® for Azure that is created with a single NIC can be useful as a VPN endpoint to allow access into an Azure Virtual Network (VNet).
+An instance of pfSense® for Azure that is created with a single NIC can be used as a VPN endpoint to allow access into an Azure Virtual Network (VNet).
 The single NIC pfSense virtual machine (VM) only creates a WAN interface, but still provides a public and private IP within Azure.

 In the Azure Management Portal, launch a new instance of the pfSense firewall and VPN appliance from Netgate®.

 From the Azure portal Dashboard, click on Marketplace